EnterpriseDB/tpa/RELNOTES.md

 - Generate a valid Vagrantfile even for hostnames with hyphens

-- Patch ``TypeError: a bytes-like object is required, not 'str'`` errors when using Boto with an https_proxy set
+- Patch `TypeError: a bytes-like object is required, not 'str'` errors when using Boto with an https_proxy set (run `tpaexec setup`)

 - Disable pgbench test for BDR v1/v2 clusters